 For starters, think of an internship like a new relationship.
 Your employer has swiped right on you for this internship because they believe you are qualified for the position.
 Even if you got your internship through an introduction from your professors or relatives, you got the internship because you were the best candidate for the position (at least that’s the way it’s supposed to work).
 With this in mind, you need to realize you are on your first date right now.
 Like any first date, this is your chance to make a good first impression, to be on your best behavior, and show the other parties involved why they should continue to invest in the relationship.

 Don’t approach your internship like a summer fling.
-You’re not in this to have a little fun over the summer, but then forget about the relationship when the summer ends and you return to school.
+You’re not in this to have a little fun over the summer, only forget about the relationship when the summer ends and you return to school.
 If you play your cards right – that is, do great work over the course of your internship and demonstrate why you would be a good addition to the team – you can complete your internship as a viable candidate for future entry-level positions your employer is looking to fill.

 When I began my last summer internship in the summer before my final year of college, I approached the opportunity like it was my first full-time position.
 I volunteered to work on assignments outside of my core internship responsibilities – and I got to the office early and stayed late, trying to help any team members who would give me a chance.
 At the end of the internship, I was surprised to get offered a full-time position – they actually wanted me to skip my final semester and start work immediately.
 I decided to return to school, but only after securing a contract position – working remotely from school while I finished my studies.
 I also agreed to come back and start work full-time after graduation, making me the first person in my graduating class to have a job lined up for after school.